 The 4-hour work week - Tim Ferriss

-The author is a charismatic independent-minded individual who has gone on to great success in publishing several other books, but this remains his ground-breaking first book.
+The author is a charismatic independent-minded guy who has gone on to great success in publishing several other books, but this remains his ground-breaking first book.

 The important points from the book: